The time I was hired to go on a Christian singles cruise

 The Vancouver Sun's headline read "Canadian seeks truth, justice and sex on 'Christian' cruise".

 I received legal threats from Sandy.
+She felt betrayed by the way I portrayed her and the group.
 The magazine was advised to lawyer up as well.
 I spoke with Sandy twice on the phone.
 I listened to her as best I could.

 I ran into a childhood mentor of mine whom I hadn't seen in years.
 She told me that she had to be honest that she was not happy to see me.
 She said she was disgusted by my article.